HKUST-VISLab/hsbc-wiki/Data-Format.md

 ###### 16 among them has forecast_weather info
 ###### others only have current_weather info
   * _id: an object id created by mongodb
-  * longitude: string, to the sixth decimal point
-  * latitude: string, to the sixth decimal point
+  * loc: [latitude, longitude], where longitude and latitude are string, to the sixth decimal point
   * webcam_angle: string, a multiple of 45, between [0, 360]
   * has_forecast: bool
   * wind_longitude: string, "" or a number to the sixth decimal point